What is a DBQ?

 How It All Started

-Around 2012, at the same time as the paper claims files were being converted to electronic form, the Department of Veterans Affairs (VA) began creating Disability Benefits Questionnaires (DBQs).
+Around 2012, at the same time as the paper claims files were being converted to electronic form, the Department of Veterans Affairs (VA) began creating DBQs.
 The purpose of these DBQs was to collect standardized information from examiners regarding the claimed condition and how it relates to the disability rating schedule.
 Previously, VA examiners used “CAPRI Worksheets,” which were similar but collected broader clinical information related to the medical condition.
 Before the CAPRI Worksheets, medical documentation was inconsistent, without a standardized process, and what was documented was determined solely by the medical examiner.

 The VA is currently exploring the use of technology and DBQs to automate disability ratings.